 Vertical excursions may also potentially occur into aquifers overlying or underlying the production zone aquifer.
 As analysis presented in the GEIS indicates, the potential for migration of leaching solution into an overlying or underlying aquifer is small if the thickness of the aquitard separating the production zone from the overlying and underlying is sufficient and the permeability of the aquitard is low.
-Steep hydraulic gradients in which the hydraulic head of the production zone exceeds that of the overlying or underlying aguifers also can lead to vertical
+Steep hydraulic gradients in which the hydraulic head of the production zone exceeds that of the overlying or underlying aquifers also can lead to vertical excursions.
+Vertical excursions can also occur due to improperly sealed boreholes, to poorly

-Formatted: Font: 11 pt Formatted: Font: 11 pt
+Formatted: Font: 11 pt